Deal (Greek game show): 2010 edition

 The daytime version of the show returned in October 2010, with the top prize reduced to €150,000, and further adjustments made to the board.
-A wildcard amount known as 'X' was to the board, which represents an unknown amount.
+A wildcard amount known as 'X' was added to the board, which represents an unknown amount.
 When X is discovered, players choose an envelope from many in a container, each with a different concealed amount, to find out what the wildcard amount will be.
 The wildcard amount ranges from €0.25 to €25,000.

 Box Values

 2016 edition

 The daytime version returned again on October 3, 2016, on Alpha TV, with the top prize reduced to €60,000.

+Box Values

+2024 edition

+In 2024, the format was modified.
+It remained on Alpha TV, with the top prize increasing to €70,000.
+The show took on the appearance of the ITV version.

 Box Values

 Super Deal

 A spin-off of the original Greek "Deal", this version aired on the same network (ANT1) on Saturday and Sunday nights until December 2007.
 26 similarly dressed female models hold 26 cases with the top prize being €500,000 (€300,000 more than the grand prize of the original show).
 The contestant earns 100% of the prize.
 The show is supervised by lawyer Yannis Marakakis, a former model and former athlete.
 This version is almost identical to the US version of Deal or No Deal, hosted by Howie Mandel.

 The highest prize won was 260,000 euros.
 This was achieved by a 19-year-old Greek medical student in 2007.